loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 app.sequence(MySequence);
 ```

 Below is an example implementation of sequence.
 We've studied `@inject` as a parameter decorator.
 The four `sequence.actions` keys are bound to the corresponding essential sequence actions.
-Since the essential sequence actions are implemented by LoopBack Next, you can simply inject them in your custom sequence as shown below.
+Since the essential sequence actions are implemented by LoopBack 4, you can simply inject them in your custom sequence as shown below.

 The custom sequence below is defined to do something special with req and res objects.
 That's the sole purpose of MySequence.